Post Tagged with: "Leadership"

 A Contagious Culture

 I watched a local high school soccer game in Orange County, CA last week and saw some pretty disturbing things.
-One of the coaches was laying on his side and was on the phone during the […]
+One of the coaches was laying on his side and was on the phone during the entire game.
+Another coach was sitting on a bag of balls and was occasionally on his […]

 Read More